 If you own an existing business and want an owner-operator semi truck financing deal, talk with your current lender to ask if they'll refinance it since they are considered semi equipment.
 If your current lender doesn't specialize in semi truck financing, find a semi bank or commercial lender to refinance.
 Just remember to make sure you have enough space on your credit report for another semi loan because if it's maxed out with the debt, then you won't get approved at all, and 100% LTV is standard.

 ✔ What kind of semi are you interested in leasing or purchasing?
 Is your semi-new or used?
 Do you intend to drive the semi yourself, rent it out to another semi driver, or have a company employee drive it?
-These will all affect what type of semi truck loan best suits your needs.
+These will all affect what type of semi truck financing loan best suits your needs.

 ✔ Where will you be driving, and how much time will you spend on the road?
 If you plan to travel primarily along local roads and highways near your business location, then a semi truck loan with a shorter repayment period will be easier to handle.
-On the other hand, if you plan to spend significant time on open highways or travel long distances, it may be worthwhile to find a semi truck loan with a longer-term, so the total amount of interest paid is smaller.
+On the other hand, if you plan to spend significant time on open highways or travel long distances, it may be worthwhile to find a semi truck financing with a longer-term, so the total amount of interest paid is smaller.

 ✔ How much can you afford in semi-monthly payments?
 This will combine the estimated price of the semi and your desired semi loan terms.
 You'll need to consider current market rates when determining this amount; if semi companies are having trouble selling used semi trucks or there's an uptick in demand for new semi trucks, then semi prices might increase along with semi interest rates (and vice versa).

 ✔ Can Your Business Afford It?
-The cost of semi truck loans is only one of the costs semi companies, and semi-drivers must consider; semi fuel, semi insurance, semi taxes, and semi salaries all play a role in company expenses.
+The cost of semi truck financing loans is only one of the costs semi companies, and semi-drivers must consider; semi fuel, semi insurance, semi taxes, and semi salaries all play a role in company expenses.
 If you're financing a semi truck loan with your business's revenue, then your semi-company should already be profitable (or it will become profitable as fuel prices drop).
 Otherwise, you might find yourself struggling to make semi-monthly payments and earning less money overall for your efforts.

 ✔ How much do you need to take out?
 Semi trucks cost far more than typical cars: it's not uncommon for the total cost of a semi purchase or leases to be hundreds of thousands of dollars.
 To offset this high price tag, borrowers tend to take out substantial loan amounts, so semi-monthly payments are easier to manage.
 However, if you only need semi-financing for a short amount of time, then your semi-lender might not be willing to give out such large semi loans.